Is the sanctity of life of the preborn child a civil rights issue?

 The Fourth Political Theory

 There have been three great political theories in the 20th century.
 Each is based on modernism.
 Modernism is a rationalist philosophy of the late 19th century that has greatly affected theology, politics, science and art.
 Modernism is anti-tradition, anti-religion, anti-family.
+The urge of the modernists is to create a new world free from the shackles of the brutish ignorance and oppressive systems of the past.
 The three great modernist political theories were liberalism, communism and fascism.
 Fascism was defeated by an alliance between the liberals and the communists in 1945.
 Communism died of old age in 1991.
 That leaves liberalism as “the end of history” — as some people have called it.
 But liberalism too has now died.
 Only the Western politicians in charge of preserving it don’t know that it’s dead.

 Modernity by definition is concerned with destroying the traditional cultures of great civilizations.
 Liberalism does it by focusing on individual rights.
 Communism does it by focusing on class warfare.
 And fascism does it by focusing on race or the state.